Harry Rutherford: Background

 He was born at Market Street, Denton, Manchester, the youngest of four sons of hat trimmer William Rutherford and his wife Mary Swindells.

 He left school at 14, but while still there attended the Hyde School of Art and continued his studies at the Manchester School of Art under Pierre Adolphe Valette; L. S. Lowry was among his fellow pupils.
 In 1925, Rutherford was the first and youngest pupil to enrol in Walter Sickert's new school of art in Manchester.
 His association with Sickert was lifelong, and Sickert referred to Rutherford as "my intellectual heir and successor."

 Career

 In 1931, Rutherford moved to London.
 The new medium of television provided opportunities for him to exploit his ability to sketch rapidly.
 In 1936–39 and in 1946, Rutherford presented the BBC Television light entertainment programme Cabaret Cartoons, in which he drew variety artists as they performed their acts.
 In 1950–56, he starred in his own programme, Sketchbook.

-While exhibiting in numerous London galleries, he was invited to hold a series of exhibitions in Borneo in 1957, becoming the first western artist to do so.
+On a trip to Borneo in 1957-58, the British Council organized two exhibitions of his work, which were the first exhibitions of western art in the country.

 He returned to Hyde in the late 1950s to 17 Nelson Street and was elected President of the Manchester Academy of Fine Arts.
 In his later years, he taught at the Regional College of Art in Manchester, where his pupils included the painter Geoffrey Key.